 Well, admittedly there were a few who just couldn’t handle his style and left quickly.

-He had indeed originally learned Thai Massage from a family member and had no formal training and certainly no massage license or certificate of any kind.
+This teacher of mine had indeed originally learned his skills from a family member and had no formal training and certainly no massage license or certificate of any kind.

 A few years later the Thai government made a law that Thai Massage schools had to be accredited and that teachers had to have a license.